stratosphereips/Google-Summer-of-Code/README.md

 ## Application template (for students)

-For students applying to one of Stratosphere projects, you can fill the below form and send it to us to stratosphere@aic.fel.cvut.cz
+For students applying to one of Stratosphere projects, you can fill out the below form and send it to us by email

 https://github.com/stratosphereips/Google-Summer-of-Code-2023/blob/main/Application_template.md

+For Slips, send your application to the following emails in Cc Alya Gomaa alyaggomaa@gmail.com
+Sebastian Garcia sebastian.garcia@agents.fel.cvut.cz
+Veronica Valeros veronica.valeros@aic.fel.cvut.cz
+stratosphere@aic.fel.cvut.cz

+For AIP, send your application to the following emails in Cc Joaquin bogadjoa@fel.cvut.cz
+Sebastian Garcia sebastian.garcia@agents.fel.cvut.cz
+Veronica Valeros veronica.valeros@aic.fel.cvut.cz
+stratosphere@aic.fel.cvut.cz

 ## Communication

-It is very important that you keep communicated with us.
+It is very important that you keep communicating with us.
 Use our [Discord](https://discord.gg/zu5HwMFy5C) (slips channel) and [GitHub](https://github.com/stratosphereips/StratosphereLinuxIPS/) channels to contact us and to ask questions.

 We will be in permanent contact, but we will have from 1 to 3 meetings per week to guide you on what to do.